 Everyone’s wondering which way they should go.
 I would suggest we should be more concerned with how we go than where we go.
-Because our Attitude will follow us wherever we go.
-And Attitude is actually a great word for it, because pilots also talk about the Attitude of an airplane.
-Is the plane pointed toward the sky, or is the plane pointed toward the ground—that’s Attitude.
+Because our attitude will follow us wherever we go.
+And attitude is actually a great word for it, because pilots also talk about the attitude of an airplane.
+Is the plane pointed toward the sky, or is the plane pointed toward the ground—that’s attitude.
 Well, same for you, but your wings are thoughts.

-We obviously cannot fly based on where we don’t want to go.
-We must fly based on where we do want to go.
-In fact, our preferences are our guidance systems.
+We obviously cannot fly based on where we don’t want to go, we must fly based on where we do want to go.
+In fact, our preferences are our natural individual guidance systems.
 That is why we shouldn’t question ourselves.
 When we argue with ourselves we are arguing with nature.
 We are arguing with the universe.
 It would be like paying attention to the guages even if they conflicted with what you saw out the plane’s window.

 You do not have a path.
 This is to misunderstand your role.
 You are a co-creator in the universe.
 You are an aspect of the big dream.
 And it is you who gets to fulfil your aspect of the universe’s magnificence, and you do this by being yourself.
 By actively being yourself.
 So there is no wrong way to go.
 Do you see?
 Hitting the ground is equivalent to falling for an external goal.
 It will never be as satisfying as living out your own life.

 Have a great trip!